 Your pet turtle desperately needs two things from light; a healthy dose of daily UV light and warmth.
-This is where having a UV light bulb will come in.
+This is my recommendation for best turtle light bulb.

 After reading this article, you should know exactly what direction you want to go in when it comes to your turtle heat lamps.

 Here’s something I have noticed with most light reptile lamps.

 The problem is that most lights don’t do quite everything that your turtle needs.
 Turtles are complex creatures that are supposed to live naturally in a complex environment.
 Simply removing them from their natural habitat and placing them in a bare tank ensures them of a life potentially riddled with disease and chronic illness.

 Ideally, any turtle heat lamp that you purchase should do a few things bare minimum:

 - Provide UV-A light for a healthy activity level and metabolism.

 - Supply UV-B light for vitamin D3 production (which helps with their shells) and a host of other natural processes.

 - Mimic the natural experience of alternating day with night.